Cuers massacre: Perpetrator

-Until his death, Borel attended the lycée professionnel Georges-Cisson in Toulon, where he studied electromechanics and did well academically.
+Borel attended the lycée professionnel Georges-Cisson in Toulon, where he studied electromechanics and did well academically.
 He was said to be a disciplined and quiet student.
 However, in his last year at school, there was a radical change in Borel's behavior.
 He skipped classes without explanation and became unaffable.
 He also regularly said that he could not bear it anymore at home, that he had had enough of doing housework and being called names and often stated his wish to join the military like his father and grandfather.
 Apparently, the week prior to the shooting, Borel also told one of his classmates that he would kill himself, but not before killing two or three people.
-Borel's only known friend at school was 17-year-old Alan Guillemette, an outgoing and popular classmate.
+Borel's only known friend at school was 17-year-old Allan Guillemette, one of the later victims, who was known as an outgoing and popular classmate.